 The number of Units the REIT is authorized to issue is unlimited.
 The REIT may, in its sole discretion, issue additional Units or securities convertible or exchangeable into Units from time to time subject to the rules of any applicable stock exchange on which the Units are then listed.
 The REIT intends to complete acquisitions in the future that will be financed in part by issuance of additional Units which will result in issuances of significant numbers of Units at market price.
-Additionally, the REIT will issue securities under the Deferred Unit Plan or additional units can be issued upon the conversion of the REIT's Debentures.
+Additionally, the REIT will issue securities under the Deferred Unit Plan, the Asset Management Agreement and the NWI LP Agreement.
 The issuance of any additional Units may have a dilutive effect on the interests of holders of Units.